Teradata/dbt-teradata/README.md

 The logon mechanism for Teradata jobs that dbt executes can be configured with the `logmech` configuration in your Teradata profile.
 The `logmech` field can be set to: `TD2`, `LDAP`, `BROWSER`, `KRB5`, `TDNEGO`.
 For more information on authentication options, go to [Teradata Vantage authentication documentation](https://docs.teradata.com/r/8Mw0Cvnkhv1mk1LEFcFLpw/0Ev5SyB6_7ZVHywTP7rHkQ).

+> For the initial BROWSER authentication, the browser opens as expected, asking for the credentials.
+However, for every subsequent connection, a new browser tab opens, displaying the message 'TERADATA BROWSER AUTHENTICATION COMPLETED,' despite using an existing BROWSER session silently.
+This is the default behavior of the teradatasql driver, and there is no way to avoid this at the present time.

 ```yaml
 my-teradata-db-profile:
   target: dev